Anne Boleyn, was born to Thomas Boleyn

 Catherine of Aragon died.
 It was commonly believed that Anne Boleyn had slowly poisoned her to death.
 Nowadays it is believed that she died from cancer.

 , was taken very ill and it was commonly believed that she was being poisoned by Anne Boleyn.

 Henry fell from his horse during a joust and was unconscious for two hours.
 The fall caused a head injury that left him more bad tempered than before and also opened up an old wound on his leg that would cause him problems for the rest of his life.

 1536 (29th January)

 Anne Boleyn miscarried of a son four months into her pregnancy.
-She blamed the miscarriage on concern following Henry’s fall and Henry’s interest in Jane Seymour.
+The child was badly deformed and Henry saw this as clear evidence of God’s displeasure with the marriage.
+Anne blamed the miscarriage on concern following Henry’s fall and Henry’s interest in Jane Seymour.

 Henry believed that the miscarriage of a son was God’s way of declaring that his marriage to Anne Boleyn was unlawful either because of her earlier pre-contract to James Butler or because of Henry’s affair with Anne’s sister, Mary Boleyn.
 He decided that he needed to find a way out of his marriage to Anne.

 Thomas Cromwell began collecting evidence against Anne.
 During the course of his investigations he heard that some members of Anne’s court were admitted to her chamber at late hours.
 Those named were George Boleyn, Henry Norris